vuchetichbalint/python_deploy_tutorial/README.md

 ## Homework

-This tutorial is for unix users, its course can be also done with Windows OS, however I don't know exactly how - goggling for `unix command + windows` will always help! ;)
+This tutorial is for unix users, its course can be also done with Windows OS, however I don't know exactly how - googling for `unix command + windows` will always help! ;)

 ### 1.)
 Install a python interpreter!
 I recommend [Anaconda](https://www.anaconda.com/download/) for starters.